yangboz/elasticsearch-image/README.md

 The Image Plugin is an Content Based Image Retrieval Plugin for Elasticsearch using [LIRE (Lucene Image Retrieval)](https://github.com/dermotte/lire).
 It allows users to index images and search for similar images.

-It adds an `image` field type and an `image` query
+It adds an `image` field type and an `image` query.

-Create the plugin via gradle via gradle task `gradle plugin`, then unzip to `%elasticsearch%/plugins` folder.
+Create this plugin using gradle, task `gradle plugin`, then unzip to `%elasticsearch%/plugins` folder, make sure that is not any elastic search image zip file in the plugin folder.

 |     Image Plugin          |  elasticsearch    | Release date |